codingforeternity/datascience/Scala-Notes.md

 * "The  parameter  declaration `A <: Ordered[A]` introduces `A` as  a  type  parameter which must be a subtype of `Ordered[A]`." (p.
 54)
   * "One problem with type parameter bounds is that they require forethought: if we had not  declared `Num` a  subclass  of `Ordered`,  we  would  not  have  been  able  to  use `Num` elements in sets.
 By the same token, types inherited from Java, such as `Int`, `Double`, or `String` are not subclasses of `Ordered`, so values of these types cannot be used as set elements. ...
 View bounds `<%` are weaker than plain bounds `<:`.
 A view bounded type parameter clause `[A <% T]` only specifies that the bounded type `A` must be convertible to the bound type `T`, using an implicit conversion." (p.
 55)
+* "In Scala, generic types have by default non-variant subtyping", not co-variant subtyping: if `T` is a subtype of `S`, then `Stack[T]` is a subtype of `Stack[S]` (p.
+56)
+  * But co-variant is possible w/ `+`: `class Stack[+A] {`
+  * "Scala uses a conservative approximation to verify soundness of variance annotations.
+A covariant  type  parameter  of  a  class  may  only  appear  in  co-variant  positions inside the class.
+Among the co-variant positions are (1) the types of values in the class, (2) the result types of methods in the class, and (3) type arguments to other covariant types."
+The types of formal method parameters are not co-variant! (p.
+57)
+  * "However, there are also methods which do not mutate state, but where a type parameter still appears contra-variantly.
+An example is `push` in type `Stack`. ... there is a a way to solve the problem by using a polymorphic method with a *lower* type parameter bound." (p.
+57)
+    * "`T >: S`, the type parameter `T` is restricted to range only over *supertypes* of type `S`"
+    * "Using lower bounds, we can generalize the push method in `Stack` as follows."
+      * `class Stack[+A] { def push[B >: A](x: B): Stack[B] = new NonEmptyStack(x,this)`
+      * "Technically, this solves our variance problem since now the type parameter `A` appears no longer as a parameter type of method `push`.

 [Ways to pattern match generic types in Scala](http://www.cakesolutions.net/teamblogs/ways-to-pattern-match-generic-types-in-scala) (9/21/16)
 * See [Type Tags](http://www.cakesolutions.net/teamblogs/ways-to-pattern-match-generic-types-in-scala#type-tags) section in particular